UK blames France as travelers face hours-long port delays

 The problems follow days of travel disruptions on Britain’s railways after a heat wave brought record-smashing 40 degrees Celsius (104 degrees Fahrenheit) temperatures to the U.K., buckling rails and starting fires.

-Rail workers also staged nationwide strikes last month in a dispute over pay and conditions, and plan more walkouts next week.
+Rail workers also plan more walkouts next week in a dispute over pay and conditions.

 Air travel has also been hit by disruptions, in Britain and around the world, as airlines and airports struggle to cope with the return of mass travel following two years of pandemic restrictions.